 Introduction

-Communication plays an important role in our daily life.
-For a business to succeed, effective communication is an essential element.
-It enhances effectiveness and engagement that the employees have with each other as well as strengthens the relationships with clients (Zambas, 2019).
+Communication plays an important role in our daily lives.
+In the corporate world, businesses rely on effective communication to succeed.
+Effective communication is essential for a business since it enhances engagement between employees and strengthens the relationships with clients (Zambas, 2019).
+The overall efficiency in the work environment improves because of effective communication.

-In the software development industry, a client communicates requirements to the project manager, that requirements should then be passed on to the developers.
+In the software development industry, communication remains a vital component of the core business.
+A typical process followed in the software development industry entails a client communicating requirements to a project manager and the project manager communicating the requirements to the developers.
 When those requirements are poorly communicated, it can affect the quality of the end product (EasyWorkNet, 2019).
-Thus, it is important for all the key stakeholders to have a good communication system.Keywords: design science research, productivity, communication, agile software development.
+Thus, it is important for all the key stakeholders to have a good communication system.

+The goal of this study is to develop a communication system that can be used to enhance communication between developers and management at a South African software development company.
+The system will … ?

+In the next section, the background of the research will be discussed.

+Keywords: design science research, productivity, communication, agile software development.

+Background to the study

+Gee hier agtergrond oor julle maatskappy (jy hoef nie name te noem nie) en die proses wat gevolg word wanneer daar develop word, en highlight die importance dat die communication goed is want dit spaar tyd, resources, dus geld.

 Problem statement

 As programmers, we want to keep the most important tabs open but lack the number of screens needed to achieve this.
 We are not regularly on our phones to read messages, thus making it harder for important messages to reach the team or developer.
 When developers have to look at their phones periodically it lowers productivity and creativity (Schrader, 2018).